 We will enable you to pay it forward.
 When you leave your legacy gift with Youth Assisting Youth you become part of something bigger.
 You connect at a deeper level with your community.
 You leave a more lasting impression in this place you call home.
 You join a group of caring donors who are building a better community for our children’s children.
 Click here to read stories about Why Mentoring Matters.

 Leaving a legacy gift is easy.
 Here are a few ways you can get started.

 • Talk about your options with us.
 We’d be happy to work with you, your family and your advisors on a confidential basis to ensure your goals are met.
 Let’s talk about how your planned giving will impact youth mental health and resiliency.

 • Ask your your lawyer, accountant, financial planner, estate planner or insurance agent for guidance.
 It’s an easy process – any of them can help you!
-Let them know we have planner resources for professionals.
+Let them know we have planner resources FOR PROFESSIONAL PLANNERS.
 If you’re ready to meet with them, we recommend you bring our address and legal name with you (which we included below).

 Thank you for considering leaving a legacy gift in your Will to Youth Assisting Youth.
 Through your estate plans, the decision you make today can shape an even brighter futures for Toronto and York Regions’ most vulnerable youth for generations to come.

 To find out how you can ensure your legacy will pay it forward, help you, contact Ed Carlson, Director of Development at 416-932-1919 x222.